 We extracted sea otter location and abundance information from research reports (see e.g. Lance et al. 2004, Jeffries and Jameson 2014) to examine shifts in otter abundance and distribution over the past several decades.
 Sea otter surveys along the Olympic Coast have been conducted by a mix of aerial surveys and land-based observations since 1977.
 Surveys were approximately biennial through the 1980s (data in 1977-9, 1981, 1983, 1984, and 1987), and annual from 1989-2015 (but no surveys in 2009 or 2014).
 Sea otter surveys were conducted in summer and thus reflect summer distribution and abundance (Laidre et al. 2009).
 Available evidence does not suggest that summer and winter distributions of sea otters are substantially different in this region (Laidre et al. 2009).
 However, sea otters are highly mobile predators with substantial home ranges and information on seasonal patterns is notably uncertain.

 To estimate trends in sea otter abundance at each focal site, we developed a kernel-smoothed distribution of otters along the coast to incorporate uncertainty about how snapshot surveys translate to effective numbers of otters present at a given location.
 We first developed a one-dimensional coastline for the Olympic Peninsula and identified the position of each WDNR survey location along this coastline.
 We generated a smooth density of otters along the coastline using kernel density estimates, which approximate the observed otter data using a mixture of Normal (Gaussian) distributions.
-Specifically, we placed a Gaussian distribution centered at each survey location with a standard deviation h (the bandwidth) that corresponds to the estimated home-range size of sea otters of 40 km for the Washington coast (h = 10.2; Laidre et al. 2009, their Fig. 3).
+Specifically, we placed a Gaussian distribution centered at each survey location with a standard deviation h (the bandwidth) that corresponds to the estimated sea otter home-range size of 40 km for the Washington coast (h = 10.2; Laidre et al. 2009, their Fig. 3).
 After calculating the smoothed kernel probability density, we calculated the proportion of the total sea otter population that was present within a radius of 10 km of each focal site by integrating the probability density and multiplying by the total sea otter population size to arrive at an estimate of sea otters at each site.
 Due to uncertainty in the effective home range size of sea otters, we performed sensitivity analyses using a range of bandwidths (h = 5 and 15).
 The qualitative pattern of results did not change with alternate bandwidths.

 We estimated the temporal trend in sea otter abundance at each site and OCNMS-wide by regressing the natural logarithm of sea otter abundance against time.
 We performed this analysis on the time-series beginning with the first year kelp canopy survey (1989-2015, see below), and separately for the two halves of the time-series (1989-2001 and 2002-2015) to assess if trends shifted over time.
 As estimates of trends become progressively less precise with less data, we elected not to further subdivide the time series.
 To facilitate comparison among sites that vary substantially in the sea otter abundance, we constructed a log-index of sea otter abundance.
 We standardized the number of sea otters by dividing by the average number of sea otters estimated at each site during the first three years of the kelp surveys (1989-91; Nj,base) and taking a natural logarithm of this ratio: lnNj,tNj,base.
 Using such an index allows for sites across a large range of abundances to be visualized on the same axes and provides a graphical interpretation of sea otter trend (linear trends are exponential changes in abundance).
 We explored alternate years for dividing the time-series as well, setting the break variously at 1999 to 2003; these breaks made little qualitative change to the results.